 The Final Project: The Invasive Species Toolkit

-Before closing in December 2023, the LSC completed a final project: the Invasive Species Toolkit.
-This resource helps individuals identify, manage, and prevent invasive species on their properties.
+In its final year of operation, the LSC completed the Invasive Species Toolkit, a lasting resource that continues to help residents identify, manage, and prevent invasive species on their properties.
 The toolkit addresses both terrestrial and aquatic invasive species that threaten Lanark County’s biodiversity.

 Who’s Carrying on the Mission?

-While the Lanark Stewardship Council may have closed, its environmental mission continues through various organizations and initiatives.
-These groups build on the foundation established by the LSC, adapting to new challenges like climate change while maintaining a focus on local ecosystems.
+Since the Lanark Stewardship Council’s closure in December 2023, its environmental mission has been carried forward by various organizations and initiatives.
+These groups continue to build on the foundation established by the LSC, adapting to new challenges like climate change while maintaining a focus on local ecosystems.

 Climate Network Lanark